gregmarino12/Reddit-Sentiment-Analysis/README.md

-# RedditDB
+# Reddit Sentiment Analysis Using Praw API

+Description
+A note about runtime
+Packages Used
+Usage
+Steps:
+1. Create a Reddit developer account and create an app.
-Using Python to extract, transform, and load data from the Reddit API into a relational database.
+2. Confirm a chosen endpoint for extracted data.
+This repo contains the necessary code to create and load data into a local Microsoft SQL Server database.

-This repository can be broken down into three simple steps:
-1. main.py
-2. SQL queries
-3. visualization
+3.
+Power BI Reports
+Fetching data from multiple subreddits
+Further usage